Klubrádió: 2013: Klubrádió Wins

 After the fourth court ruling, a grass-roots campaign by thousands of listeners and mounting international pressure — the media council finally backed down and awarded Klubrádió the long-term frequency in March 2013.
 In June 2016, an appeals court awarded the station almost $400,000 in compensation.

 2021 license expiration

 According to AP, the independent station "has been in the crosshairs of Prime Minister Viktor Orbán’s government since his return to power in 2010".
 A decade later, in September 2020, with the station's license coming up for renewal, the administration said it would not renew the multi-year license, claiming repeated "legal violations", and would auction off the frequency.
 The station lost its broadcast frequency as of February 2021, and continued as an internet-only broadcast.
 CNN at the time characterized Klubrádió as "one of Hungary's last independent radio stations" said that its removal was "widely seen as a blow against media freedom".

+On 26 February 2026, after the European Commission initiated a procedure against Hungary, the Court of Justice of the European Union (CJEU) ruled that the country violated European law by taking Klubrádió off the air.
+According to the Court, Hungary acted against freedom of speech and freedom of information protected by the Charter of Fundamental Rights of the European Union.